davidchengl74/Algorithm-Visualization/README.md

 1. Program requires python version 3.0 and newer.
 2. Program requires Matplotlib dependency installed.

+# Run the Program
+1. Open the terminal with where main program file exists.
+2. Python3 main3.py (main program file)

+# Test the program
+1. The algorithm should be visually correctly implemented.
+2. Final data points shall be all sorted.

 # Coding Standard
 The program is implemented using python, and please kindly refer to [Python Standards](https://www.python.org/dev/peps/pep-0008/)